kubernetes/sig-release/releases/release-1.13/README.md

 ## Notes About this Release

 * The Release Team will continue with the shortened Code Freeze, [see below](#conditionally-shortened-code-freeze).
-* The feature process is remaining as it has in prior releases, except the it is being renamed from features to Enhancements.
+* The Features process is remaining as it has in prior releases, except that it is being renamed from Features to Enhancements.
 * Enhancements that don't have complete code and tests by [Code Freeze](https://github.com/kubernetes/sig-release/blob/master/releases/release-1.13/release-1.13.md#code-freeze) may be disabled by the release team before cutting the first beta.
 * The release team will escalate [release-master-blocking](https://k8s-testgrid.appspot.com/sig-release-master-blocking) and [release-master-upgrade](https://k8s-testgrid.appspot.com/sig-release-master-upgrade) failures to SIGs throughout the cycle, not just near release cuts.
 * Unlike the previous cycles key deliverables, including the final release, do **not** fall on Tuesdays due to shortened release cycle.